 - ✓

-Store anomaly flags (entity hallucination, tool arg mismatch, context drift) as structured fields on trace events, not free-form log text
+Store anomaly flags — entity hallucination, tool arg mismatch, context drift — as structured fields on trace events.
+Free-form log text is not searchable evidence

 - ✓